 Washington State law prohibits harassment, intimidation, or bullying (HIB) in our schools.
 The law and Policy and Procedure 3207 defines harassment, intimidation or bullying as any intentionally written message or image—including those that are electronically transmitted—verbal, or physical act, including but not limited to one shown to be motivated by race, color, religion, ancestry, national origin, gender, sexual orientation, including gender expression or identity, mental, physical or sensory handicap, or other distinguishing characteristics, when an act physically harms a student or damages the student’s property; has the effect of substantially interfering with a student’s education; is so severe, persistent or pervasive that it creates an intimidating or threatening educational environment; or has the effect of substantially disrupting the orderly operation of the school.
 Schools are required to take action if students report they are being bullied, and any district staff member can take the report.
 Individuals who believe there has been a violation of policy are encouraged to contact their building administration or HIB/Student Civil Rights Officer, Dr. Adam Swinyard.

-- Student Harassment, Intimidation & Bullying Incident Reporting Form
+- Student Harassment, Intimidation & Bullying Incident Reporting Form NOTE: You must download this form before you send it.

 - Employee Discrimination/Harassment Form